 The Business Administration Department offers various minors for those desiring to integrate business and information technology learning with their chosen primary discipline.
-In addition, there is a unique summer sales internship program available to students in the department.

 The purpose of the Department of Business Administration is to prepare each student for excellence in business to glorify God through stewardship, leadership, and service.
 In order to carry out this purpose, the following departmental objectives and student learning outcomes have been adopted: